 Exempted from OPPA would be government agencies, institutions of higher education, financial institutions and affiliates, business-to-business transactions, insurers and private insurance agents, among others.
 Similarly, OPPA also would not apply to information subject to certain other statutes governing personal data, such as GLBA1, HIPAA2, FERPA3, and FCRA4.

-The Bill provides Ohio residents with rights regarding when their personal data is collected by businesses, including:
+provides Ohio residents with rights regarding when their personal data is collected by businesses, including:

 Right to Access – right to request access to and the disclosure of personal data collected for the preceding 12-month period and to be provided such data in an electronic, portable, readily usable format;

 Right to Delete – right to request a business delete data collected from the consumer for commercial purposes that the business maintains in an electronic format (notably, this provision has 12 exemptions);